lukehuang/finnmath/README.md

 * All leaf classes are final.
 * Useful hashCode, equals and toString methods thanks to Xtend's Active Annotations
 * Builders for vectors and matrices
-* Early failing with nice messages
+* Early failing with meaningful messages
 * Logging facade instead of a hard dependency on a specific logging framework

 finnMath is open source and free software and is licensed under the permissive BSD 2-Clause License.